samyakahuja/hs_dl/README.rst

 ------------

-hs_dl (written in python3) takes in an anime_link that corresponds to the show page on horrible subs for the anime you want to download torrents for.
+hs_dl (written in python3) takes in an anime_link that corresponds to the show page on horrible subs for which you want to download torrents for.

 PyPI package
 ------------